RTIInternational/biocloud_docker_tools/README.md

 - [ ] Maintain documentation alongside the Dockerfile, describing how to build, run, and use the image.

 <br><br>

+## Review Process
+Each pull request received will be subject to a review process that will confirm that checklist items are addressed.
+The review process will consist of
+1. **Review Code:** Check for syntax errors, coding standards, and best practices.
+2. **Review Documentation:** Ensure that comments and READMEs are clear and informative.
+3. **Review Execution:** Verify that the Dockerfile builds locally.

+If all three of these review stages are satisfactory then the approval will be given to merge the pull request and initiate the build of the docker image.

 # Docker Hub